Volume 8 Number 9 March 4, 2011

 Fraud detectives’ investigation uncovered that New Horizon Practice owner, Elsa Terrero, allegedly solicited the staging of accidents and directed the participants where to go for treatment, and Dr. Gerald Amado signed documents for follow-up visits that never occurred and treatments that patients never received.

 At Medico de la Familia, employees recruited and paid patients to come to the clinic, and coached patients on how to commit fraud by advising they go through at least one treatment so they know what is involved should the insurance company ask questions.
-Dr. Gustavo Acosta signed documents for examinations he allegedly never provided.
 Employees at all of the clinics involved obtained or created fraudulent documentation that was then submitted to insurance companies for payment.

 The special investigation units of each of the insurance companies targeted in this fraud scheme, Gainsco, Imperial Fire & Casualty, Mercury Insurance, Geico, and State Farm, provided substantial assistance in the operation, along with the U.S. Secret Service Miami Electronic Crimes Task Force and the National Insurance Crime Bureau (NICB).